 What is Nutmeg?

-Nutmeg is a well established UK investment platform that I’ve sung the praises of before.
+Nutmeg is a well established UK investment platform that I’ve discussed before.
 That’s not to say it’s to everyone’s tastes, but it’s quickly become one of the leading names in the UK wealth management space.

-Vanguard, meanwhile, offers four mainline financial products for you to choose from, alongside the LifeStrategy fund system.
-You can set up a pension, general investment account, stocks and shares ISA and junior ISA with Vanguard.
+Vanguard offers four mainline financial products for you to choose from.
+You can set up a pension, general investment account, stocks and shares ISA and junior ISA accounts with Vanguard.
 There’s a little bit less to choose from here, but only in the sense that there’s no lifetime ISA option.

 What is the minimum investment amount?

 However, there’s no need to worry about having much money to hand if you want to start with either option.
-Do keep in mind that you’ll need at least £500 for most of Nutmeg’s products, however, as it’s only the lifetime ISA that allows an initial investment of just £100.
+Do keep in mind that you’ll need at least £500 for most of Nutmeg’s products, however, as it’s only the Lifetime ISA and Junior ISA that allows an initial investment of just £100.

 With Vanguard LifeStrategy funds the minimum one off investment is £500, however you can also get started by committing to a regular monthly direct debit of at least £100.